 Exploring the role of reflection in musical learning of performance undergraduates: Implications for teaching and learning

+Monica Esslin-Peard, Tony Shorrocks, Graham F Welch

 Abstract

 How do university undergraduate musicians mature?
 This research project focuses on the self-reported behaviours of both popular and classical musicians taking the performance module.
 Students submit an annual reflective essay documenting their experiences of musical learning, which generates data that have been analysed to identify common practice behaviours, irrespective of musical genres.
 The analyses have allowed the teaching team to advocate the adoption of a more holistic view of practice.
 Initial findings suggest that assessed written reflection, combined with keeping a practice diary each year, increases the likelihood that students will think consciously about how they practise and point towards the development of independent learning skills and an understanding of metacognitive practice strategies.